WatForm/fortress/UserGuide.md

 Let's do constants next.
 First, we make `Var` objects for the constants.
-We adding them to the theory, we have to specify the constant's sort.
+When adding them to the theory, we have to specify the constant's sort.
 We do this by annotating the `Var` object with its sort by using the `of` method.

 ```java